 UOSA prepares annual budgets for Operating Expenditures, Reserve Maintenance and Debt Service.
 The proposed budgets are prepared by management and submitted to the Board of Directors for approval.
 Budgetary control is maintained at the sub-function level by a review of revenues and expenses by management.
 The Finance Division is responsible for monitoring expenses by function for UOSA as a whole.
 UOSA also utilizes an encumbrance system for budgetary control and to ensure the availability of funding before contracts or purchase orders are finalized.
 Appropriations lapse at year-end and may not be carried forward to the next year, except for funds appropriated for multi-year construction projects.
 After adoption, increases or decreases in budgets may be made only upon Board approval.
-The budgets for fiscal year 2023 are as originally adopted and were not amended during the year.
+The Reserve Maintenance and Debt Service budgets for fiscal year 2024 are as originally adopted and the Operating Expenditures budget was amended on June 15, 2023.